tum-esi/CyclicSim/README.md

 - In the OMNeT++, import the folders as OMNeT++ project.

 ## Reference
-If you would like to reference this project please use the following publication:
+If you are using the framework and/or the code please use the following publication reference:

 ```
 @INPROCEEDINGS{ccnc_debnath,